Aure361/cse15l-lab-reports/Week3LabReport.md

  ![Image](bug2input.png)

-- The failure-inducing input was the following
+- The failure-inducing input was the above

 ![Image](bug2output.png)